Heyuan-Yao/Heyuan-Yao.github.io/_pages/about.md

 Education
 ------
+*Northwestern University, IL, USA: Ph.D. in Industrial Engineering and Management Sciences, Sep.
+2024 - Now*

-*Columbia University in the City of New York, USA: Bachelor of Arts in Mathematics-Statistics, Sep.
+*Columbia University in the City of New York, NY, USA: Bachelor of Arts in Mathematics-Statistics, Sep.
 2021 - May 2024*

 *City University of Hong Kong, Hong Kong SAR: Bachelor of Science in Computing Mathematics, Sep.
 2019 - May 2024*

 Teaching & Teaching Assistantship
 ------
+**Northwestern University, IL, USA**
+*Teaching Assistant (Grader), Department of Industrial Engineering and Management Sciences*

+- IEMS 315 Stochastic Models (Undergrad.
+Lv), Fall 2025

 **Columbia University in the City of New York, NY, USA**

 *Teaching Assistant (Grader), Department of Statistics*